nitlang/nit/doc/manual/structure.md

 -   Adaptive typing.

-Some structures alter the control flow but are not described in this
+Some structures alter the control flow, but are not described in this
 section: `and`, `or`, `not`, `or else` and `return`.

 Note that the control flow is determined only from the position, the